ilioscio/bethanyWeb/README.md

    "Edit this file" when you hover over it.
 4. The file will open in a simple text editor right in your browser.
 5. Find the text you want to change (use **Ctrl+F** or **Cmd+F** to search).
-6. Make your edit — remember, only change the words between the tags, not the tags themselves (see the golden rule above).
+6. Make your edit: remember, only change the words between the tags, not the tags themselves (see the golden rule above).
 7. When you're done, scroll to the bottom and click the green **Commit changes** button.
 You can leave the default message or write a short note about what